How I designed an easy diy outdoor living wall

 Once the vertical wall pockets were attached, it was time to start planting.

-Building the living wall.
+Building an Outdoor living plant wall.

 The plants I chose: